 One Rank One Pension, 7th Pay Commission and Status of Indian Armed Forces

 The world of the ex-servicemen is agog after the government sanctioned One Rank One Pension and the 7th Pay commission submitted its report.
-The OROP demand harks back to 1973, when Indira Gandhi for reasons best known to her took the decision to reduce the pensions of the Servicemen from 70% of pay last drawn to 50 %, while upgrading the pension of civilians from 33% to 50% of last pay drawn.
-That was the time when Field Marshal Manackshaw had just won the Bangladesh war and had handed command to general Bewoor.
-It is inconceivable that Manackshaw never knew of the goings on in the MOD, but it appears he decided to ignore all this as he was in the dog house himself and was keen to rehabilitate himself in the eyes of the government.
-The COAS general Bewoor accepted the cuts like a pet cat.
+The OROP demand harks back to 1973 when Indira Gandhi for reasons best known to her took the decision to reduce the pensions of the Servicemen from 70% of pay last drawn to 50 % while upgrading the pension of civilians from 33% to 50% of last pay drawn.
+That was the time when Field Marshal Maneckshaw had just won the Bangladesh war and had handed command to general Bewoor.
+It is inconceivable that Maneckshaw never knew of the goings-on in the MOD( Ministry of Defence), but it appears he decided to ignore all this as he was in the dog house himself and was keen to rehabilitate himself in the eyes of the government.
+The COAS( Chief of Army Staff) general Bewoor accepted the cuts like a pet cat.

-For the next 40 years this demand of OROP was allowed to simmer and umpteen Chiefs came and went away.
+For the next 40 years, this demand of OROP was allowed to simmer and umpteen Chiefs came and went away.
 They did nothing.
-In addition successive pay commissions continuously downgraded the ranks and privileges of the services Vis a Vis their civil counterparts.
+In addition, successive pay commissions continuously downgraded the ranks and privileges of the services Vis a Vis their civil counterparts.
 Yet all this was allowed to pass without a whimper by the general staff.
 This dereliction of duty towards their men by general officers who commanded the largest body of organized force in the country can never be forgiven.
-In fact the roots of this goes back to the apathy of Nehru and approach of General Cariappa who accepted the whittling down of the perks and privileges.
+The roots of this go back to the apathy of Nehru and the approach of General KC Cariappa who accepted the whittling down of the perks and privileges.

-Towards the turn of the century the movement gathered steam and a forceful representation was made to the political bosses for sanction of OROP by ex-servicemen.
+Towards the turn of the century, the movement gathered steam and a forceful representation was made to the political bosses for sanction of OROP by ex-servicemen.
 Right from 2004 and even earlier when Vajpayee was the PM, the political parties promised OROP as part of their election manifesto.
 But when in power, both the Congress and the Vajpayee government just gave lip service and did nothing.
-They were aided by a supine general staff who just sat and twiddled their thumbs.
+They were aided by a supine general staff who failed to exert itself.
 A force full COAS could have any time pressurized the government, but there is no record of any representation to the government in power.
-All sat in their chairs and went away; I hope into the dustbin of history.
+All sat in their chairs and went away..

 Promises and Failure